Once

 Boehm (most of the time spelled Bohm), Bertram Stanleigh, Herbert Weinstock,

 Jack Urbont, Sheldon Soffer and Jay S. Harrison.
-Some wrote the liner

-Despite the valuable and professional work of these writers, sometimes their
+Despite the valuable and professional

-collector and reviewer.
+and reviewer.
+Dr.

-1885, Philadelphia - November 12, 1965, New York), started of as a folklorist
+Philadelphia - November 12, 1965, New York).
+Spaeth started off as a folklorist

 collecting American songs.
 He published his findings in 'Read 'Em and Weep' and